gbear605/UMass-Events-Discord-Bot/README.md

 [![builds.sr.ht status](https://builds.sr.ht/~gbear605/umass_discord_bot.svg)](https://builds.sr.ht/~gbear605/umass_discord_bot?)

+A Discord and Telegram bot written in Rust to enable easy access to a variety of University of Massachusetts, Amherst services.
+Currently, it provides the ability to search across the dining halls to check which foods are present on a given day, as well as information on room availability to ease studying.

 ## Usage

-The program requires a bot token to connect to Discord.
-It does this using a "token" file that is not checked in to git, so that the bot cannot be messed with.

 To add it to your server, go to [this link](https://discordapp.com/api/oauth2/authorize?client_id=355392985912836097&scope=bot&permissions=1) and authorize the bot.

+## Development

+The program requires a bot token to connect to Discord or Telegram.
+It does this using private token files (`discord_token` and `telegram_token` respectively) which can be acquired from Discord and Telegram.

 ## Crosscompiling for Linux